oldregime/clinical-trial-screener/README.md

 Input a patient profile in natural language, and the AI agent pipeline will:

-1. **Parse** the patient profile into structured clinical data using Google Gemini
+1. **Parse** the patient profile into structured clinical data using Groq Llama 3 70B
 2. **Search** ClinicalTrials.gov for actively recruiting trials matching the patient's conditions
 3. **Analyze** eligibility criteria for each trial against the patient's profile
 4. **Rank** trials by match score with detailed reasoning